kudobuilder/kudo/keps/0033-structured-parameters.md

     password: "some password"
 ```

-This Conversion happens when the `upgrade` plan is executed.
-KUDO traverses the parameter definition and for every encountered `flatListName` looks up the referenced parameter value in the old `Instance` to build the new parameter value structure.
+The conversion happens in the instance admission webhook when the upgrade is detected.
+KUDO traverses the parameter definition and for every encountered `oldName` looks up the referenced parameter value in the old `Instance` to build the new parameter value structure.

+While being particularly useful when migrating from old (and flat) parameter into the new (and structured) ones, `oldName` can also be used later by the operator developer to restructure existing parameter schema so that once `CLUSTER_NAME` (operatorVersion 0.1) can be converted into `clusterName` (operatorVersion 0.2) and later moved into `Cluster.Name` (operatorVersion 0.3).
+This, however, introduces another challenge where some operator versions (e.g. 0.2 in our example) become "none-skippable" as otherwise the `oldName` will not be found.

 ## Resources